Ilona Andrews

-Ilona Andrews is the pen name of Ilona Gordon and Andrew Gordon, an American husband-and-wife duo writing urban fantasy, science fiction, and paranormal fiction.
-Their debut novel was Magic Bites, the first in the Kate Daniels series.
-They have since published over 40 novels and novellas.
+Ilona Andrews, also commonly referred to as House Andrews, is the pen name of Ilona Gordon and Andrew Gordon (known mononymously as Gordon), an American husband-and-wife duo writing urban fantasy, science fiction, and paranormal fiction.
+Their debut novel, Magic Bites (2007), was the first in the Kate Daniels series, which was named by Reactor as "an iconic urban fantasy".
+They are also known for the Hidden Legacy book series.

-Early lives
+They have blogged since the beginning of their career and in 2013, began using the platform to publish free, serialized fiction.
+The novels and novella in their series The Innkeeper Chronicles were first serialized then self published.
+They have released over 40 novels and novellas via traditional and self-publishing channels.

+Their work frequently deals with the line between technology and magic, and the after effects of military service and violence in general, while their settings focus on the American South.

+Biography

 Ilona Gordon

-Ilona Gordon was born in the Soviet Union.
+Ilona Gordon was born in the Soviet Union to scientist parents.
+Her exposure to fantasy as a child was limited; the genre wasn't widely available in Russia until perestroika, which coincided with her adolescence.
+As a child, she had access to translations of The Hobbit and The Wizard of Oz (which was radically different from the original due to censorship), and her father gave her a copy of 2001: A Space Odyssey.
+After perestroika, she became a fan of Robert E. Howard and Leigh Brackett, whose works were available bootleged.

 She was a gifted student, frequently participating in state-sponsored academic Olympiads.
 As a result of a cultural exchange trip to the USA as a teenager, and despite her limited English, she received a full scholarship to attend Rabun Gap-Nacoochee School, a boarding school in the state of Georgia.
 She continued to excel there, eventually enrolling at Western Carolina University, where she majored in biochemistry and met Andrew Gordon.

 Andrew Gordon

 Andrew Beauregard Gordon was born in Florida, U.S., and grew up in the Great Smoky Mountains of North Carolina, where he was raised by his aunt and uncle.
+They were strict, forbidding him from listening to rock music or reading books depicting magic.
+As a teenager, he would sneak the Dragonlance books and other fantasy and sci-fi into the house; he was also a fan of the Spenser detective novels by Robert B. Parker, which were permitted, as well as Flash Gordon and Thundarr the Barbarian.

 Gordon, as he is known, served four years in the United States Navy as a communications officer, then attended Western Carolina University to study history and political science.